 The interpreter, who translated eulogies including those of US President Barack Obama and Mandela’s grandchildren, looked as if he was “trying to swat a few flies away from his face and his head”.

 “The deaf community in South Africa are completely outraged and nobody knows who he is,” said Loening.

 “We can’t find a name or anything.
 The organisations who have accredited interpreters do not know him at all.”

 The government said it had launched an investigation following the allegations, the results of which would be made public.

-Minister Collins Chabane said at a news conference the government was “looking into this matter,” but would be unable to conclude its investigations on Wednesday due to other pressing demands ahead of Mandela’s funeral.
+Minister in the Presidency Collins Chabane said at a news conference the government was “looking into this matter” but would be unable to conclude its investigations on Wednesday due to other pressing demands ahead of Mandela’s funeral on Sunday.

-Attended by nearly 100 sitting and former heads of state, the speeches at Mandela’s memorial on Tuesday were supposed to be interpreted into sign language for deaf viewers.
+Attended by nearly 100 sitting and former heads of state or government, the speeches at Mandela’s memorial on Tuesday were supposed to be interpreted into sign language for deaf viewers.

-The on-stage interpreter’s signing appeared at odds with that of the public broadcaster’s signer, who was shown on a small insert box on SABC television screens.
+But the on-stage interpreter’s signing appeared at odds with that of the public broadcaster’s signer, who was shown in a small insert box on SABC television screens.